 3. Activity permits and licences.
 List of permits or licences required for the installation, opening or operation of the planned activity or professional practice, indicating the status of the procedures for obtaining them.
 Certification of applications to the corresponding bodies must be attached.

 4. Professional training and qualifications.
 Original and a copy of the documents accrediting the legally required training, and where applicable, qualifications, for the professional practice.
-Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.
+The documents must be with the Hague Apostille Certification issued by the competent Canadian authority and officially translated into Spanish.

 5. Plan for the establishment or activity.
 Plan for the establishment or activity to be carried out, indicating the planned investment, the expected return, and, where applicable, the jobs that will be created.
 Documents written in a foreign language must be submitted together with an official translation into Spanish.

 6. Financial means.
 Original and a copy of the documents accrediting that the applicant has sufficient financial means to carry out the planned investment, or a commitment by financial or other institutions to provide support.
-Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.
+Foreign documents (not issued in Canada) must be legalzed or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

 7. Payment of fees.
 To pay the fees at the Consular Office, the applicant must complete all the fields of, and sign, two copies of form 790 code 052It opens in new window, ticking box 2.1 (initial temporary residence permit) and of form 790, code 062,It opens in new window ticking box 1.5 (self-employed work permits).